Aki78/AirportHeistGroup3MetropoliaProject/README.md

 Due to your expert skills you are able to steal 5,000€ from the Alepa at Helsinki Airport and commandeer a small plane.
 The police, however, have been alerted of your activities and are hot on your tail.
-Make it to the extraction point in portugal before you interpol finds you!
+Make it to the extraction point in portugal before interpol finds you!

 #### Setting